“The Culture Area, South India”

 The Tholkappiam also explains the Sangam poetic convention that there are five landscapes in South India, each one corresponding to a flower, time of day, and stage of love-relationship (Nayagam 1966):

-It seems that the stages of war also corresponded to certain
+seems that the stages of war also corresponded to certain terrains and

 In South Indian culture, women are considered very powerful.
 A married woman is auspicious: her sakti (divine cosmic energy) protects and animates her husband and their children (Wadley 1980).
 A girl’s sakti benefits her parents and siblings.
 A single woman, especially a beautiful woman, is potentially dangerous: the dominant culture states that her power should be bounded and channeled by marriage to a man.
 An example of things going awry is presented by Kannagi, the heroine of the Epic of the Anklet: upon learning that her husband was (unjustly) put to death by the local king, Kannagi ripped off her left breast and threw it against Madurai’s city walls, whereupon the city burst into flames.
 Here the female breast, usually the most life-giving of elements, is inverted into the most destructive.